 I was delighted to be interviewed for PrometheanPlanet as part of the run-up to an Education Fast Forward debate entitled Is this the Year of the Games?
 Innovation, Learning and Uncertainty.
 The debate, streamed live on the internet, involved EFF Fellows from around 12 different countries.
-Many people watched it live from the Stakeholder Design website, and a highlights package is not being put together.
+Many people watched it live from the Stakeholder Design website, and a highlights package is being put together.

 Here’s the full text of the interview:

 Sean McDougall is MD of Stakeholder Design, an international design agency that helps clients transform their education and public service provision.
 He is internationally acknowledged as a pioneer in the field of co-design and stakeholder engagement, and has over 10 years’ experience in the transformation of political, social and educational outcomes.

 Sean is also an Education Fast Forward (EFF) Foundation Fellow, a collection of global education thought leaders who meet every few months to debate the future of education.
 The next EFF debate takes place on April 18, 2012, and is entitled Is this the Year of the Games?
 Innovation, Learning and Uncertainty.
 You can stream it live on Planet from 2 p.m.
 (GMT + 1), or view a recording of the debate after it has concluded.

 We recently interviewed Sean to discover how he uses design techniques to address education strategy, his thoughts on the place of technology in education and his wishes for the future of education.